 As we already wrote, Krk Island is amazing purely to experience the Croatian winemaking tradition, but you may as well enjoy the local beach in the daytime.

-Vela Plaža is one of the most popular beaches on Krk Island, and you are likely gonna find yourself between crowds of Croatian, Italian, and German tourists whilst sunbathing in this paradise.
+Vela Plaža is a popular sandy beach on Krk Island, and you are likely gonna find yourself between crowds of Croatian, Italian, and German tourists whilst sunbathing in this paradise.
 The water, always calm, has a perfect turquoise shade, which makes this beach looks like it came straight out of a postcard.